jsoma/2026-databases/readings.md

 - [Observable Introduction to Data](https://observablehq.com/@observablehq/introduction-to-data) - Interactive notebooks
 - [The Markup's Blacklight: Building a Privacy Inspector](https://themarkup.org/blacklight/2020/09/22/how-we-built-a-real-time-privacy-inspector)

-## Week 11-12: Document Intelligence at Scale
+## Weeks 12-13: Document Intelligence at Scale

 ### Investigations Using AI
 - [How Quartz used AI to sort through the Luanda Leaks](https://qz.com/1786896/ai-for-investigations-sorting-through-the-luanda-leaks)